 The following information becomes available to the public if your company doesn’t have an active Manifest Confidentiality Request in place:

-You can file your Manifest Confidentiality Request by either writing a letter request to the U.S. Customs and Border Protection or hiring a professional Customs Broker to do the job for you.
-The second is often the best option, as these brokers are trained and licensed individuals, so mistakes are less likely to occur in this case.
+You can file your Manifest Confidentiality Request either by writing a letter request to the U.S. Customs and Border Protection or hiring a professional Customs Broker to complete this for you.
+Importers often choose the second option, as mistakes are less likely to be made by trained and licensed Customs Brokers.